dotnet/runtime/docs/design/features/native-hosting.md

 ```C
 int component_entry_point_fn(void *arg, int32_t arg_size_in_bytes);
 ```
+* `load_context` - eventually this parameter should support specifying which load context should be used to locate the type/method specified in previous parameters.
+For .NET 5 this parameter must be `nullptr` and the API will only locate the type/method in the default load context.
-* `reserved` - parameter reserved for future extensibility, currently unused and must be `0`.
+* `reserved` - parameter reserved for future extensibility, currently unused and must be `nullptr`.
 * `delegate` - out parameter which receives the native function pointer to the requested managed method.

 The helper will lookup the `type_name` from the default load context (`AssemblyLoadContext.Default`) and then return method on it.
 If the type lookup requires any assemblies to be loaded, they will be resolved and loaded in the default load context.